 According to Food Gatherers, more than 42,000 Washtenaw County residents are food insecure right now.
 Nearly 6,100 of those people are children under the age of 18.
 As a percentage, 11.5% of Washtenaw County residents are food insecure.
 The USDAdefines food insecurity as “a household-level economic and social condition of limited or uncertain access to adequate food.
 The USDA is responsible for both food production and emergency food distribution.

 Food isn’t the only necessity that community college students struggle to obtain.
-In October, Long Beach Community College in Long Beach, CA opened 15 spaces in its parking garage to provide homeless students who are living in their cars a safe place to park and sleep overnight.
+In October, Long Beach City College in Long Beach, CA opened 15 spaces in its parking garage to provide homeless students who are living in their cars a safe place to park and sleep overnight.
 The students can occupy the parking garage between 10:00 PM and 7:00 AM daily.
 While in the garage, they can use restrooms in the structure, as well as the campus Wi-Fi network.
 In addition, the school will provide these students with early morning access to shower facilities on campus.

 Allowing students to use the garage is part of a pilot program LBCC is operating through June 2022.
 The school estimates that it currently enrolls about 70 students who do not have permanent living spaces.
 LBCC believes that most of its homeless students live in their cars.
 As part of the program, LBCC will also connect students with social services to help them locate appropriate permanent housing.